What is Accessibility?

 - Input devices such as trackballs and other ergonomic furniture enhancements

 Designing web sites with accessibility in mind, not only benefits users with a disability it also provides improved performance and usability for non-disabled users.
 Not everyone has access to high speed connections.
 Downloading heavy graphic and multimedia enhanced pages can be frustrating for the most savvy user of the Internet.
 Frustration leads to closing the website or incomplete information gathering if the site is used for instructional purposes.
 Participation in today's society is through the exchange of information and flexible presentation of that information, which is critical to one's success.

-Santa Barbara City College web standards support the principle of "Universal Design" which promotes a high degree of usability for people with visual, hearing, physical, language and cognitive disabilities.
-Guidelines are in accordance with the Web Accessibility Initiative (WAI) developed by the W3C Consortium , W3C web accessibility guidelines.
+Santa Barbara City College supports the principle of "Universal Design" which promotes a high degree of usability for persons with disabilities.
+Guidelines are in accordance with the Web Accessibility Initiative (WAI) developed by the W3C web accessibility guidelines.

 Section 508 of the Federal Rehabilitation Act, mandates that electronic and information technology be usable by persons with disabilities.
 One component of the technical standards requires accessibility of web pages.

 Ensuring educational accessibility is foundational to achieving the Vision for Success goal of creating an equitable system of higher education, and is a critical piece of student success and degree completion.

 One way accessibility can be achieved is through compliance with the Chancellor's Office Information and Communication Technology and Instructional Material Accessibility Standard.

 - Test pages in development with different browsers.

 - Test pages in development with assistive technology.

 - Validate web pages using code validators and web accessibility checkers.